CNRS Application Guide

 Moreover it should take precedence over other tasks, this is your final goal, you can do as much research as you like if you have a permanent position.

-Your best bet in how do have a good file is to ask around.
+Your best bet about knowledge on how to have a good file is to ask around.

 Typically people from your community will review your files and give you feedback, do note that not everyone has the same point of view and there will be disagreements, this is why it should be YOUR file.